BaderLab/GenAnT/2-GeneratingGeneModels/README.md

  base_name_of_genome_index
 ```

-Now you can Run HISAT2 to align the RNA-seq reads to the genome you are annotating.
+Now you can run HISAT2 to align the RNA-seq reads to the genome you are annotating.
 The input required is the genome index created by `hisat2-build` and the input RNA-seq files in FASTQ format (or FASTA format if specified with `-f`).
 The `--dta` flag reports alignments tailored for transcript assemblers (as in this case).
 The `-1` and `-2` indicate the mates for paired-end RNA-seq.
 HISAT2 outputs a SAM alignment file.

 ```
 hisat2-align \